naumanb/HSI_3D_CNNs/README.md

 ## Usage

-1. Place your hyperspectral image data in the `data` folder.
+1. Place your preprocessed (denoised) hyperspectral image data in the `data` folder.
 The files should be in `.mat` format.

 2. Execute the `main.py` script to train and evaluate the CNN architectures on the dataset: